 About the Author

-ALISON LURIE, who won the Pulitzer Prize for Foreign Affairs, has published ten novels, five works of non-ﬁction and three books for children. .She is a professor of English Emerita at Cornell University, she died in December of 2020.
+ALISON LURIE, who won the Pulitzer Prize for Foreign Affairs, published ten novels, five works of non-ﬁction and three books for children.
+A professor of English Emerita at Cornell University, she died in December of 2020.

 Author’s website: www.alisonlurie.com